transformatek/experiments-tests-nextjs/README.md

 Experiments different testing framework for NextJS

+## Steps

+- [x] List all relevant testing frameworks for NextJS in a nd MD file,
+- [x] List all open source software tool that can help to imporve code quality (SonarQube, Selenium...),
+- [x] Create a starter NextJS application,
+- [x] Create fake Page/... for testing,
+- [ ] Create a test for the UI/...,
+- [x] Update the README fie,
+- [x] Add comparison (Pros, Cons) of the frameworks and tools to the above MD file.

+## Requirements

+- [x] Test each Framework in a separate branch,
+- [x] Use devContainer extension to hanlde developement environement.

 ## Description

 In this project we Experiment List of relevant testing frameworks (Unit,Integration,E2E) for NextJS that ensure high quality of the delivrables